Anirudh-Swaminathan/Spider_Web_2016_4/README.md

 - A login page to authenticate registered users.
 - A bulletin page for showing posts on that page.

-    Users will have different authorization levels, namely
+    Users will have different authorization levels, namely:-

 * Viewer- Can view posts when logged in.
 * Editor- Can add a post to the bulletin board